SwedbankPay/developer.swedbankpay.com/checkout/payment-menu.md

 Payment Menu.

-If you are sending a guest user `POST` request, simply leave out the `consumerProfileRef` from the input, and your end user will be sent to an empty Payment Menu.
+If you are sending a guest user `POST` request, simply leave out the `consumerProfileRef` from the input, and the payer will be sent to an empty Payment Menu.
 Information like `email`, `address` and `msisdn` can still be added manually in the payer node.
 If added, it will appear prefilled in the Payment Menu.